thor-harsh/Project--R-13/README.md

 <table>
 In this project we will be exploring the use of tree methods to classify schools as Private or Public based off their features.
+We will using Decision Tree and Random Forest for this project.

 Let's start by getting the data which is included in the ISLR library, the College data frame.